When my husband and I go out together, we like to take the opportunity to go to a restaurant.

 Admittedly, eBates doesn’t deal in a lot of food, but you can earn up to 10% cash back by going to Restaurant.com through them.
-Now THAT’s a worthwhile extra click on your way score restaurant gift cards.
-In addition, you can do a lot of your other shopping through eBates to earn cash back, and use those checks when you cash them (because oh yes, they send you real checks to cash into real money at your bank) to fund your restaurant trips.
+Now THAT’s a worthwhile extra click on your way to score restaurant gift cards.
+In addition, you can do a lot of your other shopping through eBates to earn cash back and use those checks when you cash them (because, oh yes, they send you real checks to cash into real money at your bank) to fund your restaurant trips.

 There are a LOT of Groupon deals for chain restaurants to be found, but also a surprising number of local restaurants – at least in our area – with Groupon deals.
 Although I do my best to cover our restaurant adventures with Swagbucks, Groupon is my second choice (only because I use eBates to cover birthdays and Christmas instead of dates).

-Sign up for Groupon’s email list so you get alerts to great deals.
+Sign up for Groupon’s email list, so you get alerts to great deals.

 With all three of these options, you need to plan ahead.
-It takes about a week from the time you order it, to get a Swagbucks gift card.
+It takes about a week from the time you order it to get a Swagbucks gift card.

 Other ways to save money at restaurants

 We all have our own preferences as to what’s worth spending money on, so take these with a grain of salt – they’re just ideas!

 - Don’t order drinks.
 Drinks, in my opinion, are overpriced and not worth it.
 You can enjoy a drink when you get home and don’t have to drive anywhere.